(647) 372-0577 5399 Eglinton Ave W, Suite 204, Etobicoke, ON M9C 5K6 Client Login

-Relationship Dynamics Therapy in Ontario
+Relationship Dynamics Therapy in Etobicoke & Online: Attachment Styles & Patterns

-What is relationship dynamics?
+What are relationship dynamics?
+And what shapes them?

 Relationship dynamics aren't just about your current partner.
 They're the whole architecture of how you love, fight, repair, withdraw, ask, and trust — built from your earliest relationships and refined by every relationship since.
 Most of it runs in the background until something asks it to run differently.